pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/ErrorMessages.md

 //   | ^^ expected not to be processed
 ```

-This provides better error messaging because ``Not`` knows exactly what matched that we did not
+This provides better error messaging because ``Not`` knows exactly what matched that we did not want
-want to match, and so can highlight those specific characters.
+to match, and so it can highlight those specific characters.

 When using the `Many` parser you can improve error messaging by supplying a "terminator" parser,
 which is an optional argument.
 The terminator parser is run after the element and separator
 parsers have consumed as much as they can, and allows you to assert on exactly what is left
 afterwards.

-For example, if a user CSV parser without a terminator is run on an input that has a typo in the
+For example, if a parser is run on an input that has a typo in the last row of data, and a
-last row of data, the parser will succeed without consuming that last row and we won't know what
+terminator is not specified, the parser will succeed without consuming that last row and we won't
-went wrong:
+know what went wrong:

 ```swift
 struct User {